Is learning a second language good for children?

 In general terms, the younger someone's mind is, the easier it is to learn a second or even a third language.

 Whether you use a native second language in the home or you're thinking about teaching your children another language, it can be helpful to think about the benefits that gaining this skill might bring to your kids in the future:

 Career-wise, professionals able to communicate in a second or third language are often at an advantage since they can embrace additional responsibilities and job opportunities.

 In this sense, you may want to think about languages that could be more useful to know in the future.
 For instance, English is nowadays the main language for business at a global level, which is why families all around the world are prioritising English as one of the best languages to learn.
-In addition, languages such as Chinese-Mandarin, Spanish and Portuguese are becoming increasingly popular as business-skilled languages.
+In addition, languages such as Chinese-Mandarin, Spanish and Portuguese are popular as business-skilled languages.

 At a personal level, the more languages a person speaks, the better access he or she will have to different people and resources from other countries and cultures.
 Additionally, it helps children to better understand other cultures, expressions and styles of communication.
-This can encourage children to appreciate how big the world is and will open their mind greatly - which is always a good thing.
+This can encourage children to appreciate how big the world is and will open their minds greatly - which is always a good thing.

 The younger, the better?

 Learning a new language involves an obvious amount of effort for anyone, either a child or an adult.
 But the younger you are, the easier it is - after all, do you remember learning to speak your own native language?